 It’s difficult to turn employees into brand ambassadors if your hiring and recruitment processes don’t attract the right people in the first place.

-Proactively manage and monitor your employer brand, listen to and address valuable employee feedback, provide accurate and specific job previews, and make the commitment to grow your organization by selecting the right people for the job.
+Proactively manage and monitor your employer brand, listen to and address unsolicited feedback coming from employees, provide accurate and specific job previews, and make the commitment to grow your organization by selecting the right people for the job.

 Listen to Employee Feedback